avinash224/avinash224/README.md

 <a href="https://www.instagram.com/when.i.blinked/"><img height="30" src="https://img.shields.io/badge/instagram-C13584.svg?&style=for-the-badge&logo=instagram&logoColor=white"></a>&nbsp;&nbsp;
 <a href="mailto:tripathi.avinash094@gmail.com"><img height="30" src="https://img.shields.io/badge/gmail-c14438?&style=for-the-badge&logo=gmail&logoColor=white"></a>&nbsp;&nbsp;

 👋 Hi!
-I am Avinash Tripathi.
+I am <b>Avinash Tripathi</b>.
-A Data Science Enthusiast.
+A <strong>Data Science Enthusiast</strong>.
 I love being able to tell people what to do based on data and I aspire to become an ML/DL Cognoscente and build solution that can actually help making the lives better.
 I am currently pursuing my major in Data Analytics from Northeastern University and I have hands on experience on Importatnt python and R libraries.
 I have a strong inclination for tinkering with Machine Learning and Deep Learning.
 I have worked in the domain of Natural Language Processing, Computer Vision and Generative Models.
 I am also experienced in working with Python3, R,  Neo4j, RDBMS..
 Here are some ideas to get you started:

 - 🔭 I’m currently working on Tensorflow, Keras, Scrapy and Selenium